morngrar/gitcontrib/README.md

 This repo used the [bonzai example](https://github.com/rwxrob/bonzai-example) template as a starting point.
 It is heavily modified, but some fragments may remain.
 Bonzai and that example is licensed under the Apache-2.0 license.

+This project is itself also licensed under Apache-2.0